marovira/helios-ml/docs/source/why-helios.rst

 :py:attr:`~helios.trainer.TrainingUnit.ITERATION` are distinct modes that govern the entire training loop, including checkpoint frequency, stopping conditions, and gradient accumulation behaviour.
 Both Lightning and Ignite are fundamentally epoch-based;
-Lightning exposes ``max_steps`` as a secondary knob, but iteration-based training in either framework requires working against the grain of the default design.
+Lightning exposes ``max_steps`` as a secondary option, but iteration-based training in either framework requires working around the default design.

 **Gradient accumulation.** Helios handles gradient accumulation through the :py:class:`~helios.trainer.TrainingState` rather than a dedicated parameter.
 In epoch